 In performance of Silent Forest, we try not to copy the physical shapes and choreography of Tadashi Suzuki’s training as it feels like appropriation.
 Instead we isolated parts of the play, analysed the physical shapes, rhythm, variation in dynamic, and used them as objects for training.
 In this way we strengthened the sinew of the performance with Suzuki training first-principles and developed some new techniques.
 Two examples come to mind.

 The gymnasium at St Monica’s was in Epping and our member numbers depleted.
 It was a geographical bridge too far for south-easterners, while others were overseas.
 Keisuke Tanabe had joined us and his questions regarding the training were refreshing.
-For example, regarding focal point, he asked us if there was a ‘world’ we inhabit; it reminded us to be specific in the fiction we create when facing off.
+For example, regarding focal point, he asked us if there was a ‘world’ we inhabit; it reminded us to be specific in the fiction we create when facing out.
 And we worked on extended-duration and choreographed statues, continued our analysis and practice of sideways walking, variations to the ten traverse walks, especially spins, where Alana Hoggart’s note that the force of the spin must be matched with the resistance, saved us from injury.
 It was also Epping that took the Suzuki music from us.
 In 1993 when Mr Suzuki granted me permission to teach, I was given the training music with the strict proviso that it never be passed on.
-With the poor sound-system there, we preferred a simple metronome and enjoyed the way it emphasised the actor as central to the performance.
-From my experience with Suzuki, to Renato Cuacolo’s Grotowski-training in Melbourne, to Lech Mackiewicz’s plays influenced by Tadeusz Kantor, the idea that it’s the actor that produces energy has recurred throughout my practice and has become a central tenet of The Thursday Group practice.
+With the poor sound-system there, we preferred a simple metronome and enjoyed the way it emphasised the actor as initiating the temporal structures of performance.
+From my experience with Suzuki, to Renato Cuacolo’s Barba-Grotowski-training in Melbourne, to Lech Mackiewicz’s plays influenced by Tadeusz Kantor, the idea that it’s the actor that produces energy has recurred throughout my practice and has become a central tenet of The Thursday Group practice.

 Late September saw us working between the glass walls of the Edinburgh Gardens Oval Community Centre with cricketers and joggers peering in on strange twilight manifestations.
-We have often used variations of the statues exercise as the basis for improvisation, and I grew increasingly displeased with the habits–locked rhythm and dynamic produced by actors grown accustomed to a format.
+We have often used variations of the statues exercise as the basis for improvisation, and I grew increasingly displeased with the habits—a locked rhythm and dynamic produced by actors grown accustomed to a format.
 When I look at an actor working, the physical shape and gesture are meaningful, whether they are square or oblique to their focal point, to their partner, whether they crouch or stretch, whether their hand is clenched or reaching, but it’s usually the eyes that I return to because it’s there I see the birth of an idea, such as the retreat, the attack or the defence.
 One of the traps that I’ve noticed is actors locking out their surroundings–where they face, who they work with, even the changeability of their own internal processes.
 Often enough I heard Suzuki speak of repetitive rhythms, so perhaps he noticed this too as much of the SCOT training is aimed at creating variation.
 Jerzy Grotowski noticed a gap between the actor’s impulse and its outer manifestation.
 It seems his training was in part aimed at freedom from what he calls ‘time-lapse’.
 “Impulse and action are concurrent: the body vanishes, burns, and the spectator sees only a series of visible impulses.”
 (Grotowski 1965).
 So we experimented with actor-impulse in the context of the first-principles of Suzuki training.
 Rather than the strike of the caller’s shinai, the actor starts by their own impulse.
 The sole rule was that the caller may clap a restart if locking is noticed.
-Of course ‘impulse-work’ is well-known, it is probably a part of the actor DNA.
+Of course ‘impulse-work’ is well-known, it is probably a part of actor DNA.
 The only thing that is ever unique is the practitioner and the marriage of two unlikely cousins (synectics).
 Freeing the actor from the statues-shinai-cue and encouraging them to attend to their own spark, moment by moment, created an important shift.
 It excites me because it is an intermediary step between training and performance.
 I have already seen a difference both in achieving text in statues training, but also in performance with audience.
 In omitting an outside cue, the performer takes control, and I noticed an expanding confidence and facility, something more responsive and agile, in the space, with fellow performers and to the ideas of the text.

 The July open-rehearsals were cancelled due to illness leaving May and December as our 2018 publishing events.
 This year brought a new format.
 In the past we chose which section of Silent Forest, which exercises and in which order to show, aware that forty minutes for training and the same for rehearsal is about right for one night.
 Running a sequence of the play week by week as preparation is effective because we move from laboratory to performance practice, where dynamics are jointly confirmed–unforeseen synergies appear.
 But concretising our training into which exercise, when and for what duration became tiresome.
 The exclusion of interstitial discussion on the training seemed unnatural; the denial that what precedes determines what follows seemed stubborn.
 So rather than a welcome speech on the history of Suzuki training and The Thursday Group, we invited the audience with a real dialogue on our current concern, decided there and then which exercises were best to try and for how long, and between exercises we gave notes or discussed impressions.
 At first it was strange, a little forced bringing the watcher into the laboratory experience, but ultimately it provided a ramp into more meaningful exchange.
 Cold and extremely hot nights with resilient watchers, who noted energy, focus, the crumbs of the Silent Forest detective story-clues; preferences either for training or for performance or relation between the two; they spoke of the power of movement and of stillness and the richness of vocal tone, of the originality of our style–one told me they could see my aura!
 And as usual we all noticed the added energy of a real not imagined audience, which demands a logic that we of the theatre laboratory may sometimes forget.
-Because people, known or unknown, peers, students, teachers, punters–those booked or walk-ups, enter with their experience, their unique way of watching, and suddenly the issue of theatre presents.
+Because people, known or unknown, peers, students, teachers and general public enter with their experience, their unique way of watching, and suddenly the issue of theatre presents.
 If the performer doesn’t understand the reason they inhabit the stage, the watcher’s eye dulls.
-With apologies for the simplistic reductions, for Kantor the purpose was the moment of death, for Grotowski the poor theatre or actor’s theatre, for Genet the beauty of degradation, for Suzuki the futility of civilisation… and for me, drawing great inspiration frosm these, the consequence of trauma; I think our group’s practice gives us the power to relax in being watched, to allow the scrutiny of our purpose.
+With apologies for the simplistic reductions, for Kantor the purpose was the moment of death, for Grotowski the poor theatre or actor’s theatre, for Genet the beauty of degradation, for Suzuki the futility of civilisation… and for me, drawing great inspiration from these, the consequence of trauma; I think our group’s practice gives us the power to relax in being watched, to allow the scrutiny of our purpose.
 Ultimately all theatre practitioners use metaphor to examine the human condition, which is expressed in the actor.
 If their instrument is tuned and strong, they will be confident in exposing themselves.

 Looking back to forward